raldeskrisnu/raldeskrisnu/README.md

 ## 👨 Introduction :

-👋 Hi, I’m @raldeskrisnu, Technical Lead @ Verint and i'm a fullstack engineer
+👋 Hi, I’m @raldeskrisnu, Solutions Architect @ CIMB Niaga and i'm a fullstack engineer

 🌱 I’m currently interested in WEB3.0 projects and interested with blockchain technology.